thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 The main function of **downlink data converter** is to transform the incoming rule engine message and its metadata to the format that is used by corresponding Integration.

+{% capture difference %}
+**NOTE**: A Downlink Converter is generally optional.
+It is required only if your integration needs ThingsBoard to send outgoing messages, such as RPCs, attribute updates, or other commands.
+If your integration only involves receiving data without initiating outbound communication, you can skip creating a Downlink Converter.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 To create the Downlink data converter, follow these steps:
 - Navigate to the "**Data converters**" section in the "**Integration center**", click the "**plus**" icon button, and In the dropdown menu, select "**Create new converter**".
 - In the new window: